 We have learned the best method of charging a lead-acid battery to get the maximum service life.
 But this is not enough to get the maximum output from a battery.
 Proper protection in discharging is mandatory.

 A battery of 12V should not be discharged lower than 60% of its charge capacity.
 And should not be discharged to lower than 10V in any situation.
 In some cases especially the thick plate flooded lead-acid batteries, the battery must not be discharged lower than 11.6V.
 But in deep cycle lead-acid batteries, this level should not be lower than 10.5V.
-And once it is discharged, reconnection should not be more than 3 times.
+And once it is discharged, reconnection should not be done more than 3 times.

 Maximum service vs maximum capacity: